spywhere/node-url-shortener/developers/scaling.md

 connection could be differs once using a sharding or replication.
 An "ACID" operation might needed to be implemented in the system as well should any lag could be occured by the datasource synchronization.

+Another issue that could arise would be an alias collision, when there are a lot of URLs in the datasource, a number of available alias that can be used will be less, causing more collision to happens.
+This could be fix by having an expiration feature or increase a character set and length to generate an alias